 - Prices are very reasonable for the quality of meat – meat is expensive in Turkey.
 These guys are supplying and butchering their own meat and it looks like they’ve been able to pass that saving on to the customer.
 Our bill was just over 100 TL (around £25) and included all the food you see above and two large beers.

-- You can follow their goings on via their Instagram account and you can also view the complete Çarıklı Et Restaurant menu in English.
+- You can follow their goings on via their Facebook and Instagram accounts.

 - We’ve added Çarıklı Et Restaurant, Fethiye to our page of Fethiye eating and drinking ideas.